-Contango is a Chicago-based writing and art journal founded in 2016.
+Contango is a Chicago-based journal founded in 2016.
 Each edition solicits contributions from writers and artists that critically address a current social issue.
 While the future is never certain, the bets we make on it determine not only its outcome but also the present.
 In an economy where information is power, knowing how to control the future becomes the most lucrative privilege.

 Office:3039 W Carroll Ave